KauanCosta2000/Ultimate-ssrf-Framework/README.md

 ---

+## Important read first!!!

+This tool does not automatically prove impact.
+Findings should be manually validated before being reported.
+Blind SSRF confirmation depends on external OAST/Collaborator logs.
+Some modules are experimental and may produce false positives.

 ## About

 Ultimate SSRF Framework started as a collection of SSRF testing scripts I used during bug bounty hunting.